pettik/UDEMY--shoes-2022/README.md

-# UDEMY--shoes-2022
+# UDEMY--shoes-2022 👟
-Small responsive website excersice from Udemy course (HTML,CSS, JS) about product of ShoeBrand company:
+Small responsive website excersice from Udemy course (HTML, CSS, JS) about product of ShoeBrand company: 👟

 <h3>This is how the site looks like: </h3>
 ⬇️⬇️⬇️